 In Costa Rica, citizens who are 18 years or older are eligible and automatically registered to vote.
-The logistics of Costa Rican elections are standard but relevant to the disaggregation we discuss in the following.
+The logistics of Costa Rican elections are standard, but relevant to the disaggregation we discuss below.
 First, each eligible citizen is assigned to a voting center, which usually corresponds to a school, depending on her place of residence.
 Within the voting center, each voter is assigned to a voting board, which usually corresponds to a classroom, alphabetically depending on her last name.
-On average, approximately 500 people are assigned to vote on each voting board.
-This is the case for all presidential and municipal elections and was used for both the presidential election in 2006 and the 2007 referendum.
-For the referendum, in particular, votes were cast in 4,932 voting boards distributed among 1,952 voting centers throughout the country.
-Figure A.2 shows the spatial distribution of the voting centers.
-This allocation usually does not change dramatically from year to year.
-In fact, most citizens who voted on a voting board in the 2006 election voted on the same voting board in the 2007 referendum (exceptions mostly being citizens who died, turned 18, or changed residence within that year).
-We will exploit this persistence in our empirical section to isolate the effect of political alignment as a motive to vote in favor or against the referendum.
+On average, approximately 500 people are assigned to vote at each voting board.
+This is the case for all presidential and municipal elections, and was used for both the presidential election in 2006 and the 2007 referendum.
+For the referendum, in particular, votes were cast across 4,932 voting boards distributed among 1,952 voting centers across the country.
+Figure A.2 depicts the spatial distribution of voting centers.
+This allocation usually does not change dramatically from one year to the next.
+In fact, most citizens who voted at a voting board in the 2006 election, voted at the same voting board in the 2007 referendum (exceptions mostly being citizens who died, turned 18, or changed their residence within that year).
+We will exploit this persistence in our empirical section, to isolate the effect of political alignment as a motif to vote in favor or against the referendum.